-AP Exclusive: Top White House officials buried CDC report
+AP Exclusive: Docs show top WH officials buried CDC report

 “We plan to post these to CDC’s website once approved.
 Peace, God bless r3,” the director wrote.
 (Redfield’s initials are R.R.R.)

-Redfield’s comments contradict the White House assertion Thursday that it had not yet approved the guidelines because the CDC’s own leadership had not yet given them the green light.
+Redfield’s emailed comments contradict the White House assertion Thursday that it had not yet approved the guidelines because the CDC’s own leadership had not yet given them the green light.

 Two days later, on April 26, the CDC still had not received any word from the administration, according to the internal communications.
 Robert McGowan, the CDC chief of staff who was shepherding the guidance through the OMB, sent an email seeking an update.
 “We need them as soon as possible so that we can get them posted,” he wrote to Nancy Beck, an OMB staffer.